-His 36th professional victory was a significant one, a knockout of a former European Champion is never insignificant.
+His 36th professional victory was a significant one, a knockout of a former European Champion is never not so.
 A left hook to the body ended Rudy Markesson’s resistance in the fifth round, and in the Dane’s ‘back-yard’ too.
 The victory reaffirms Magee’s credentials as a contender in the 168lb division.
 A division revitalised by the two-year Super Six tourney.

 For a fighter who has scrapped with Carl Froch, Lucian Bute and Robin Reid with some distinction this impetus is welcome.
 And in fairness, that should be the only requirement of a prizefight.
 It needs to be commercially successful of course, but ultimately provide progression for the victor.
 But beneath these timeless facts there was another line of superfluous decoration.
 In victory, Magee ‘retained’ his Interim WBA World Super Middleweight championship.

 Now the existence, and merit, of an Interim belt is lamentable enough.
 Rewarding a championship of the World because the ‘real’ champion (as far as the sanctioning body in question is concerned) is unable to fight is pretty hollow but does possess a modicum of logic.
-Creating an Interim belt when the ‘real’ champion is fit and active but otherwise engaged in defence of the belts of other sanctioning bodies, and thus a Super-Champion, is stretching credibility way beyond classically acceptable boundaries.
+Creating an Interim belt when the ‘real’ champion is fit and active but otherwise engaged in defence of the belts of other sanctioning bodies, and thus a Super-Champion, is stretching credibility way beyond acceptable boundaries.

 In recent years, the Venezuelan based body the World Boxing Association (WBA) have stepped even further into virgin territory.
 On Saturday, Magee defended an Interim belt awarded with the current existence of a WBA Super Champion – Andre Ward, so called by the WBA because he possesses more than 1 of the 4 major belts (WBA, WBC, IBF and WBO) – and the WBA World Champion – Karoly Balzsa, a Hungarian who won the ‘vacant’ belt last August.